menu

 Unlike some towns, Geyserville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Geyserville are a mix of both white- and blue-collar jobs.
 Overall, Geyserville is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Geyserville who work in office and administrative support (15.49%), management occupations (15.27%), and maintenance occupations (15.04%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.81% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Geyserville telecommute to their jobs.
+Overall, about 20.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle